Azure-Samples/azuresandbox/extras/terraform-azurerm-vm-devops/README.md

 ## Overview

 This configuration implements a collection of identical [IaaS](https://azure.microsoft.com/overview/what-is-iaas/) [virtual machines](https://learn.microsoft.com/azure/azure-glossary-cloud-terminology#vm) designed to be used as developer workstations.
 While it can be used with #AzureSandbox, it can also be used in your own Azure estate.
 Note this configuration is designed for a Windows client environment, and WSL is not required.
+[Step-by-step video](https://youtu.be/z6yqKDNFq60).

 Activity | Estimated time required
 --- | ---